canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

     cat /sys/devices/system/cpu/isolated

-If the command returns an empty output means that no core is isolated.
+An empty output means that no core is isolated.

 Then you can list all the available CPUs: